derhansen/sf_event_mgt/README.md

 * Payment processing after successful registration
 * Configurable payment methods
 * Show events using the "Insert Record" Content Element
-* Flag event images for either listview, detailview or both
+* Flag event images for either listview, detail view or both
 * Calendar view with possibility to navigate to next/previous month and week
 * Automatic cache clearing when event has been changed in backend
 * Console command to delete registrations of expired registrations